ianovir/CLIM_dotnet/README.md

 engine.AddOnTop(mainMenu);
 ```

-A manu can easily be created with
+A menu can easily be created with
 ```csharp
 Menu myMenu = engine.BuildMenuOnTop("Menu title");
 ```